-The Mississippi River Trail (MRT) takes cyclists through the remarkable art communities that create the Twin Cities Gateway.
-One of these nine communities is the city of Fridley, MN just north of downtown Minneapolis.
-Here the community offers a one of a kind experience for art and bike lovers alike.
-From live theatre to a stunning gallery, everyone will feel inspired after taking a look at the creative scene in bike-friendly Fridley.
+Pedaling along the Mississippi River Trail (MRT), north of Minneapolis, takes cyclists through the remarkable art community of Fridley, with the annual ’49er Days, June 14 -16.
+One of the nine communities in the Twin Cities Gateway the city offers a one of a kind experience for art and bike lovers alike.
+From live theatre, a stunning gallery and a festival with many craft artist, everyone visiting will feel inspired after taking a look at the creative scene in bike-friendly Fridley.

 Banfill-Locke Center for Art

 Just off of the MRT the Banfill-Locke Center for the Arts makes a great rest stop on your bike ride.
 Stop in to cool off and admire the works in the gallery.
 Maybe pick up a gift for another art lover in their gift shop.
-If seeing all the collections inspires you, consider making the trip to Banfill-Locke regularly and sign up for a class.
-Find a class that would best fit your schedule, from a single lesson to an eight week workshop.
-The Banfill-Locke Center has classes in literary, visual, and self-discovery arts.
-The center also allows poetry enthusiasts to appreciate the art live by bringing in local poets.
+If seeing all the collections that inspires you, consider making the trip to Banfill-Locke regularly and sign up for a class.
+You can find a class that would best fit your schedule, from a single lesson to an eight week workshop.
+The Banfill-Locke Center offers classes in literary, visual, and self-discovery arts.
+The center also allows brings in local poets for poetry enthusiasts to appreciate.

 Fridley Community Theatre